 4. Each team will be given working code for a software defined radio waveform with basic controller and the test and evaluation software that are used by the contest organizers.

-6. Teams will be given baseline code as mentioned above for each stage of the competition (PHY/ MAC competitive and PHY/MAC co-existence).
+5. Teams will be given baseline code as mentioned above for each stage of the challenge.

 Conditions of Participation